-The prayer accompanying the baptism differs from typical wording in that it states that the baptism is being performed for and in behalf of a deceased person whose name has been submitted for that ordinance.
+In the Mormon rite of baptism for the dead, a living person acting as a proxy is baptized by immersion in typical Latter-day Saint fashion.
+The ordinance is performed only in temples.
+The prayer accompanying the baptism differs from typical wording in that it states that the baptism is being performed for, and in behalf of, a deceased person whose name has been submitted for that ordinance.
 Any member of the Church who is at least 12 years old may be baptized for the dead.
 Young men must hold the priesthood.

-According to The Church of Jesus Christ of Latter-day Saints, their practice of baptism for the dead is based on a revelation Joseph Smith received.
+According to the Church of Jesus Christ of Latter-day Saints, their practice of baptism for the dead is based on a revelation Joseph Smith received.
 Smith first taught the doctrine at the funeral sermon of a deceased member of the Church, Seymour Brunson.